-Like his fellow CIA U-2 pilots, Gary Powers carried a specially designed suicide device – a fake dollar coin containing a retractable needle.
+Like his fellow CIA U-2 pilots, Gary Powers carried a specially-designed suicide device: a fake dollar coin containing a retractable needle.
 If injected, the needle would deliver a small but fatal dose of poison extracted from the natural toxins of puffer fish.

 In the early 1960s, the CIA launched ‘Acoustic Kitty’, an ambitious attempt to gather information by planting listening devices into cats, which were released into the Soviet embassy compound.
-Millions of dollars was spent on this project before it was abandoned in 1967.
+Millions of dollars were spent on this project before it was abandoned in 1967.

 In 1962, US president John F. Kennedy signed an executive order requiring the installation of Permissive Action Link (PAL) security mechanisms and access codes on all nuclear weapons.
 The PAL code for Minuteman intercontinental missiles was ‘00000000’.
 It was not updated until 1977.

 Soviet naval officer Vasili Arkhipov may have averted war during the Cuban missile crisis.
 Arkhipov was aboard submarine B59, which was escorting Soviet ships approaching the US naval blockade.
 When an American warship peppered B59 with practice depth charges to bring it to the surface, the submarine captain and another officer decided to respond by firing nuclear-tipped torpedos at the Americans.
 Arkhipov opposed this, however, and in doing so may have prevented World War III.
 The plotline of the 1995 American film Crimson Tide was based on Arkhipov’s actions.